tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_3.md

 Desperation and fear grip me, but they also bring a lucid clarity.
 This isn't real.
 I’m having a nightmare.
 I need to wake up.

-Just as the creature, a nightmarish version of my father, prepares to lunge at me, a primal, instinctive part of my mind screams at me to take drastic steps to jolt myself awake.
+Just as the ghoulish creature prepares to lunge at me, a primal, instinctive part of my mind screams at me to take drastic steps to jolt myself awake.

 I glance over the edge of the cliff, the drop seeming like an endless chasm into the abyss.
 It's a terrifying choice, but it's the only way I can think of to break free from this horrific dream.